 —Jude 7, Greek

 The King James renders it literally.
 The first word of the Greek phrase is formed from the Greek word porneia which is usually translated “fornication.”
 It is immediately recognizable as the root of our English word “pornography.”
-It and its derivatives are used in the New Testament, the Septuagint, and contemporary secular writings to denote illicit sexual practices of all types.
-The related terms pornos and porne referred to male and female prostitutes, usually religious, who were attached to a porneia or house of prostitution.
-(The meaning of porneia gradually changed from the house of prostitution to the institution of prostitution itself.)
-After New Testament times, when pagan worship died out, the word “porneia” came to mean any form of sexual misconduct.
-However, at the time Jude was written, the word ekporneusasai (or “giving themselves over to fornication” ) meant “giving themselves over to (religious) prostitution” —in other words, the people of Sodom “prostituted themselves out.”
+In the Septuagint, it meant “house of prostitution,” apparently the part of a fertility cult temple where one could avail oneself of the services of the prostitute priests.
+The related terms pornos and referred to male and female prostitutes, usually religious, who performed their duties in “porneia” of the temple, which we might call a house of prostitution.
+At the time Jude was written, the word ekporneusasai (or “giving themselves over to fornication”) meant “giving themselves over to [religious] prostitution” —in other words, the people of Sodom “prostituted themselves out in fertility cults.”

-This passage can be understood when we examine the little word “and.”
-“And” can have two meanings: it can connect two events which are simultaneous (“She played the piano and enchanted the audience.” ) or which occur one after the other (“He drove to the store and bought a quart of milk.” ) If we interpret “and” in the first sense, the Greek phrase means:
+We can understand this passage when we examine the little word “and.”
+“And” can have two meanings: it can connect two events which are simultaneous (“She played the piano and enchanted the audience.”) or which occur one after the other (“He drove to the store and bought a quart of milk.”)
+If we interpret “and” in the first sense, the Greek phrase means:

 They prostituted themselves out, even pursuing people from other towns.